 - Remember safety in numbers.
-Wait in a coffee shop or in well lit area where there are lots of people.
+Wait in a coffee shop or in a well-lit area where there are lots of people.

 - Always choose an aisle seat ready for a quick exit

 - Always lock your car while you are in it.
-Most cars will have central locking and can be either activated by a specific button or by locking the driver door from the inside.
+Most cars will have central locking and can be activated by a specific button or by locking the driver's door from the inside.

 - Always check your car before entering.

-- Never pull over if an aggresser is following you, do not stop and do not drive to your home until safe.
+- Never pull over if an aggressor is following you, do not stop and do not drive to your home until safe.
 If you have a mobile phone, call 999 (112 International Emergency Number works in all countries).
-Remember you can still dial 999 if your keypad is locked.
+Remember, you can still dial 999 if your keypad is locked.

-- Always check the driver identification and make sure its the same driver, there are apps that allow you to check the drivers ID.
-Driver Check by National Transport Authority of Ireland is a free iOS App.
+- Always check the driver's identification and make sure it's the same driver; some apps allow you to check the driver's ID.
+Driver Check by the National Transport Authority of Ireland is a free iOS App.

-- Always order taxis from a proper company, especially if you are travelling abroad.
-If you are in a bar you can ask the bar person to call a taxi for you, or speak to the hotel to ensure you know which taxi companies to use, it makes it easier to trace the driver and avoids getting over charged.
+- Always order taxis from a proper company, especially if you travel abroad.
+If you are in a bar, you can ask the bar person to call a taxi for you or speak to the hotel to ensure you know which taxi companies to use; it makes it easier to trace the driver and avoids getting overcharged.

 Walking or Jogging

-- If you have car trouble and have to walk for help, always walk against the traffic so you can see what is coming
+- If you have car trouble and have to walk for help, always walk against the traffic to see what is coming.

 Why Choose Bushido Karate Club